 The most significant difference between personal and business credit is that personal history is tied to your social security number, while business credit connects back to an employer identification number or EIN.
 For this reason, it’s essential to register your startup business and obtain an EIN.

-Establishing adequate credit history for your business is crucial to continue growing and expanding your business.
+Establishing adequate credit history for your business is crucial to continue growing and expanding your business, so you need to know the tips to build business credit.
 Just like personal credit, business credit history helps financial institutions such as banks and credit unions or alternative lending facilities figure out whether or not they can reliably loan money to your business.

 There comes a time when almost every business needs financial assistance.
 Whether it’s to help fund payroll or to complete new construction, the vast majority of startup businesses can’t function without some type of startup business loan product.
 Your business credit history indicates your business’s creditworthiness and will help when your startup inevitably needs any of the following products or services: